 Medical experts believe that the herbal product was particularly used among individuals with chronic illnesses.

 To confirm the full impact of milk thistle on liver health, researchers studied the milk thistle extract.
 Its key effects lie in silymarin, the flavonoid present in milk thistle that is packed with antioxidant compounds.

+Does milk thistle help a fatty liver?
 Based on the reports, milk thistle can be beneficial for patients suffering from nonalcoholic fatty liver disease.
 The herb works by reducing insulin resistance and managing fasting insulin levels.